SyncholisticMG/gh/chapter2/workspace.md

 measurements performed on one system seem to instantaneously influence the other system(s) entangled with it, so that none of the entangled states can be considered to be isolated from one another.
 Let’s look at the ‘spooky law’ through the disentanglement and entanglement of the incarnate life form to source.
-There is the entanglement within the hologram of a planet, that has a surface, subsurface and astral timelines.
+There's the entanglement within the hologram of a planet, that has a surface, subsurface and astral timelines.
 Separate from its surface timeline,